apache/usergrid/sdks/html5-javascript/README.md

 4. Push your changes to the upstream branch (`git push origin my-new-feature`)
 5. Create new Pull Request (make sure you describe what you did and why your mod is needed)

+##More information
+For more information on Apigee App Services, visit <http://apigee.com/about/developers>.

 ## Copyright
 Copyright 2012 Apigee Corporation